 Manage your expectations

 Establishing a realistic budget at an early stage is one of the keys to successfully building your own home.
-This section of our website is concerned with the cost of building and excludes the cost of land.
+In this section we cover the cost of building but excludes the cost of land.
 There are a number of factors that ultimately determine what it will cost to build a new home.

 Complexity of design: The more complex the design, the more expensive it will be to build.
 Architectural/design features and ‘wow’ factors add to cost.
 Also external features such as porches, balconies and covered walkways are not generally classed as habitable space but can add significantly to the cost to your project.